City-of-Helsinki/drupal-helfi-platform-config/documentation/redirects.md

   - `unpublish`, which disables the redirect by unpublishing it
   - `delete`, which deletes the redirect entity permanently

-By default, expired non-custom redirects are **unpublished after one year**.
+By default, expired non-custom redirects are **unpublished after six months**.

 ### Enabling the feature